dataactivists/charity_commission_register/reports/app/docs/register_of_merged_charities/most_frequent_transferees.md

 <img src="../../assets/consolidation_merger_victim_support.png" width="500">

-Summary from a [Brave](https://search.brave.com/search?q=The+Kingdom+Hall+Trust+&summary=1) search:
+Summary from a [Civil Society](https://www.civilsociety.co.uk/news/over-1000-charities-combine-in-one-of-largest-mergers-ever.html) article:

-> The Kingdom Hall Trust:
->
-> - Previously known as the London Company of Kingdom Witnesses, it was established on 28th July 1939 and changed its name to The Kingdom Hall Trust on 20th June 1994.
-> - It is a charity associated with Jehovah's Witnesses, with the charity number GB-CHC-275946.
-> - The charity has undergone a significant merger in 2022, incorporating 1,279 Jehovah's Witness congregations into the national charity.
-This is considered one of the largest charity mergers ever.
+> - Earlier this year, 1,279 Jehovah’s Witness congregations merged into national charity the Kingdom Hall Trust.
+> - As these mergers took place, from 2018-19 to 2020-21, the trust's income rose from £7m to £133m.